arlamend7/libs-js-ts/readme.md

-# Start of my typescript package

-I just try to create a good typescript package
+# Javascript && Typescript

+I use a jest library to test all functions
+It`s a package with some extensions, functions and others things.
+Everything that a use almost every day.
+Next week I'll bether my firebase package.

+I'll create a c# library too.

-## Extensions providers by this package
+### Extensions providers by this package
 ```ts
 interface Array<T> {
   Distinct(): T[];